Skip to main content

 • Share data and findings generated openly

-For this call, projects undertaken within the local community are also welcome, provided an appropriate community partner has been identified.
+Projects undertaken within the local community are also welcome, provided an appropriate community partner has been identified.

 The UCC Green Campus Living Laboratory Seed Fund will support two types of projects:

-1. Research Masters projects (including fees of €5,770, stipend of €18,500, and associated costs up to a maximum of €26,000).
-Up to one research masters project will be funded in this round.
+Normally up to one research masters project will be funded per application round.
 Due to budget constraints, the masters research must be completed within one year of the project start date.
-It is expected that the masters would be interdisciplinary in nature.
+The masters needs to be interdisciplinary in nature.

-2. Demonstration projects up to the value of €10,000.
 The number of demonstration projects awarded will depend on total value of successful projects.
-A value for money approach will be taken in determining which projects get funded.
-An element of learning and/or research must be included in these projects and awardees will be required to complete a case study at the end of the project.
+A value for money approach will be taken in how we determine which projects get funded.
+An element of learning and/or research must be included in these projects.
+Successful applicants must complete a case study at the end of the project.

 For either project type, proposals must support the goals and objectives outlined in UCC’s Sustainability and Climate Action Plan (2023-28).
 Projects that advance our Green Labs and Plastic Free UCC programmes, that aim to reduce carbon emissions, or that embed sustainability within the Connected Curriculum, are particularly welcome.